Elián González: Return to father's custody

 Four hours after he was taken from the house in Miami, González and his father were reunited at Andrews Air Force Base.
 The next day, the White House released a photograph showing a smiling González reunited with his father, which the Miami relatives disputed by stating that it was a fake González in the photograph.
 Later, González and his family were taken to the Aspen Institute Wye River Conference Center in Maryland (formerly known as "Wye Plantation").
 The media were barred from access to the family.

 While the family was still at Andrews, the Miami González relatives flew to Washington demanding to see Elián.
 They and their escort, New Hampshire senator Bob Smith, were turned away from the base by guards.
 The May 5, 2000, Miami Herald reported that González was joined by his classmates (without their parents) and his teacher from his hometown, Cárdenas.
 The newspaper Granma released pictures of Elián in his José Martí Pioneer Organization uniform.
 On May 6, 2000, attorney Craig took González and Juan Miguel to a dinner in the Georgetown neighborhood of Washington, DC, hosted by Smith and Elizabeth Bagley.

 After González was returned to his father's custody, he remained in the U.S. while the Miami relatives exhausted their legal options.
 A three-judge federal panel had ruled that he could not go back to Cuba until he was granted an asylum hearing, but the case turned on the right of the relatives to request that hearing on behalf of the boy.
 On June 1, 2000, the 11th U.S. Circuit Court of Appeals ruled that Elián was too young to file for asylum; only his father could speak for him, and the relatives lacked legal standing.
 On June 28, 2000, the U.S. Supreme Court declined to review the decision.
 In the afternoon of the same day, seven months and one week after Elián González left Cuba, he and his family, along with his classmates and teacher, boarded two chartered planes at Dulles International Airport in Dulles, Virginia, for José Martí International Airport in Havana.
+In 2016, Gonzalez would publicly praise Cuban leader Fidel Castro's efforts to return him to Cuba, stating "Fidel was a friend who at a difficult moment was with my family, with my father, and made it possible for me to return to my father, to return to Cuba."